 - Photos: transfer photos from Mac photos app to iPhone;

-- Any other folder you created in Finder to store photos.
+- Another folder you created in Finder to store photos.

-If your albums are not in the root in Photos app, i.e. Albums are grouped under folders in Photos app, you might encounter the bug that Finder won't sync photos inside albums.
+If your albums are not in the root in Apple Photos i.e. Albums are grouped under folders in Apple Photos, you might encounter the bug that Finder won't sync photos inside albums.

 Step 5.
 Once you select desired folders and albums, click Sync.

-If you check Include videos, your clips will be synced to iPhone photos app too.
-If you prefer the synced videos to be stored in other apps such as VLC or iMovie, you need to sync them in Files tab (next to the Photos tab).
+If you check Include videos, your clips will be synced to Apple Photos too.
+If you prefer the synced videos to be stored in other apps such as VLC or iMovie, you need to sync them in the Files tab (next to the Photos tab).

-2. Transfer Photos from Mac to iPhone with iTunes (Mojave and earlier)
+How to Transfer Photos from Mac to iPhone with iCloud

-If you have large iCloud storage, or family sharing iCloud storage plan, you can sync large quantity of photos directly from Mac Photos App to iPhone.
-It may take a long time for the first time syncing, but from then on, every changes you made in Mac photos app will synchronize to your iPhone.
+If you have large iCloud storage or subscribe to the family sharing iCloud storage plan, you can sync a large number of photos from your Mac to the iPhone.
+It may take a long time for the first time to sync, but from then on, every change you made in the Apple Photos on the Mac will synchronize to your iPhone.

 Step 1.
-Open up Photos app on Mac, and go to system > Preferences > iCloud.
+Open up Apple Photos on Mac, and go to system > Preferences > iCloud.

 Step 2.
 Tick iCloud Photo Library.
 Make sure the apple ID on Mac and iPhone is identical.

-Step 3.
-Drag and drop photos here, select the icon that indicates your iPhone.
+Step 4.
+Drag and drop photos here, and select the icon that indicates your iPhone.

-5. Transfer photos from Mac to iPhone Files App
+Bonus: How to Transfer Photos from Mac to iPhone with Files App

-Previous methods allow you to transfer Mac photos into iOS photos App.
-However, some of you might prefer to transfer certain photos to Files App or any other File explorer type of app.
+Previous methods allow you to transfer photos from Mac to the Apple Photos app on the iPhone.
+However, some of you might prefer to transfer certain photos to Files or any other file explorer app.

-You might want to curate a group of related photos, for instance, illustrator or designer's portfolio.
+You might want to curate a group of related photos, for instance, the portfolio of illustrators or designers.
 Or a scan or important document, such as your ID card, certifications, etc.